Ivan Franko: Illness, death and burial

 Grave of Ivan Franko in the Lychakiv Cemetery in Lviv, Ukraine depicting a stone breaker, in reference to his famous poem "Kameniari".

 During the last eight years of his life Franko suffered from numerous sicknesses including migraines, tinnitus and polyarthritis, which were accompanied with fever, insomnia and hallucinations.
 After the start of the First World War, the author lost the care of his family, as his children Taras and Petro volunteered to the frontline, and his wife Olha was herself undergoing medical treatment in a psychiatric establishment.
 Starting from November 1915 Franko lived in a shelter organized for members of the Ukrainian Sich Riflemen.
-Suffering from new bouts of sickness, Ivan Franko died at the establishent at 4 pm on 28 May 1916.
+Suffering from new bouts of sickness, Ivan Franko died at the establishment at 4 pm on 28 May 1916.

 On his deathbed Franko refused confession from Greek Catholic priests.
 As a result, the Church initially refused to bury the author, who was reputed to have been an atheist: permission for a public funeral was received only after the gravity of Franko's symptoms, from which he had suffered immediately before his death, and which could be attributed to mental illness, was proven to authorities.
 On 31 May numerous visitors came to the late author's residence in Lviv to pay him last respect, including his son Petro, composer Vasyl Barvinsky, who directed the solemn choir, and lawyer Kost Levytsky, who made the funeral speech.
 The funeral procession was accompanied by soldiers of the Legion of Ukrainian Sich Riflemen.

 Due to wartime conditions, it was impossible to immediately allocate a burial plot, so Franko's body was initially interred in a vault rented from another family.
 Only five years after his death, on 28 May 1921, Ivan Franko's remains were reburied on the main alley of Lychakiv Cemetery in Lviv.
 In 1933 a monument depicting a stone-hewer, the main figure of one of Franko's famous poems, was opened at the site of his grave.